phaserjs/phaser/README.md

 * PIXI.WebGLMaskManager.pushMask and popMask are now more robust in checking that they have been given valid mask data (#2152)
 * PIXI.WebGLGraphics.stencilBufferLimit is a new integer that allows you to define how many points exist in a Graphics object before Pixi swaps to using the Stencil Buffer to render it.
 The default is 6 but can be increased.
 This fixes issues with things like Quadratic curves not rendering as masks in WebGL.
 * If a Display Object with a mask contained a child with a Filter, then the child would not render.
 The WebGLFilterManager now retains state and creates a new stencil buffer as required (thanks @hightopo #1842)
+* The Filter Texture and GL Viewport are now properly resized, fixing issues with custom resolutions and filters (thanks @englercj @amadeus #2326 #2320)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).